lycophron/old.lycophron/README.md

  - `export GOOGLE_CLIENT_SECRET=...`
 4. `npm test` - run all tests
 5. `node server` - start the webserver
-6. Edit users.json, who can access to the game.
+6. Edit `users.json` to grant access to the game.

 ### Deployment